endorpersand/hsctf-7-writeups/web/very_safe_login/README.md

 # Solution
 ![Not the solution](./images/notsoln.png)
-:thinking: This problem might be impossible.
+:thinking: I'm not sure how to do this problem.
+This problem might be impossible.
 Sorry.

 Flag: `flag{cl13nt_51de_5uck5_135313531}`